rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 ZFeatureMap(4, reps=1) SPSA(max_trials=50) vdepth 5 : Cost: 0.14946706294763648
 ZFeatureMap(4, reps=1) COBYLA(maxiter=50) vdepth 3 : Cost: 0.15447151389989414
 ```
-From the resulted, ZFeatureMap with a depth of 2, variational depth of 5 and using SPSA optimizer achieved the lowest cost.
-This shows us that the feature map which resulted in a lower cost function generally was ZFeatureMap.
-But does this mean that ZFeaturemap typically performs better than other Featuremaps we tested?
-We will try and answer this.
+From the results, the ZFeatureMap with a depth of 2, RealAmplitudes variational form with a depth of 5 and the SPSA optimizer achieved the lowest cost.
+These results seem to indicate that the feature map which resulted in a lower cost function generally was the ZFeatureMap.
+But does this mean that the ZFeaturemap typically performs better in general?
-@Rodney you need to elaborate more here.
-This is the most important part of the entire project

 ## Questions
-#### 1. Does increasing variational depth increase convergence?
+#### 1. Does increasing the variational form depth increase convergence?
-- When increasing vdepth on `ZZFeatureMap(4, reps=1) SPSA(max_trials=50)`, `ZZFeatureMap(4, reps=2) SPSA(max_trials=50)`, `ZZFeatureMap(4, reps=2) ADAM(maxiter=50)` and `PauliFeatureMap(4, reps=2) ADAM(maxiter=50)` increases the convergence.
-The rest it doesn't achieve considerable increase in converegence.
-In some it actualyy reduces convergences almost linearly
+- Interestingly, increasing the depth of the variational form does not seem to increase convergence of any of these models substantially.
+Note that increasing the variational form's depth implies introducing more trainable parameters into the model.
+One would naively think that more parameters in the model would allow us to model things better and capture more intricate relationships that exist in the data, but perhaps these models are simply too small to exploit any of these advantages through higher parameterisation.

 #### 2. Does increasing featuremap depth increase convergence?
-- When increasing fdepth on `ZZFeatureMap ADAM (maxiter=50) vdepth 5` and `PauliFeatureMap ADAM(maxiter=50) vdepth 5` increases the convergence.
-The rest it doesn't achieve considerable increase in converegence.
-In some it actualyy reduces convergences almost linearly
+- When increasing feature map depth on `ZZFeatureMap ADAM (maxiter=50)` and `PauliFeatureMap ADAM(maxiter=50)`, this dooes increase the convergence of model training.
+The other model configs don't change significantly (in some, increasing the feature map depth actually reduces convergences almost linearly - why this happens could make for an interesting research project!).

-#### 2. How does the models generalize on different datasets.
+#### 3. How do the models generalize on different datasets?
-- We benchmarked these results on iris dataset and wine dataset and here were our best models for each.
+- As a final experiment, we benchmarked these results on the iris and wine datasets.
+Two popular datasets used in classical machine learning and of the same dimension of the heart attack data, hence we can also use 4 qubits to model it.
+This time, the best model configs were:

 **Iris dataset**
 ```python